richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 - **Primary Model**: Random Forest Classifier for high-accuracy lung cancer binary classification
 - **Surrogate Model**: Decision Tree trained to mimic Random Forest predictions while providing interpretable decision rules

-## Clinical Significance

-Lung cancer can cause subtle changes in voice patterns due to effects on the respiratory system.
-This project investigates whether machine learning models can detect such changes using features extracted from speech recordings, offering a **non-invasive, accessible screening approach**.

 ### Why Voice-Based Screening?
 - **Non-invasive**: No physical procedures required
 - **Accessible**: Can be performed remotely with basic recording equipment
-- **Early Detection**: Potential to identify subtle vocal changes before clinical symptoms
 - **Cost-Effective**: Minimal infrastructure requirements for widespread deployment

-## Interpretability Approach
+## Our Approach

 ### The Challenge
-Traditional deep learning models for medical diagnosis are "black boxes" - highly accurate but difficult for clinicians to understand and trust.
+Deep learning models and large ensemble models are generally accurate but difficult to understand due to their complexity.

 ### Solution
 We implemented an **interpretable framework** where: